 A global trotting chemistry ambassador

-Michael Pirkotsch, Business Development Manager at TANATEX, has seen a lot of the world.
+Michael Pirkotsch, Business Development Manager at TANATEX, is a real chemistry ambassador who has seen a lot of the world.
 His 40 year-career in chemical textiles is filled with cultural changes, technological developments and good stories.

-Michael Pirkotsch clearly incorporates the TANATEX mindset: hardworking, enthusiastic about science but ever modest.
+Michael Pirkotsch clearly incorporates the TANATEX mindset as a true chemistry ambassador: hardworking, enthusiastic about science but ever modest.
 During the interview, Michael draws a vivid picture of a textile professional that favours passion over status and cannot be impressed by cultural differences.
 It’s this world view that has shaped his career and made it so easy to work abroad.
 But where did it all begin?
 How did the chemical textiles industry change over time?
 And how did Michael deal with the changes in Bayer and TANATEX?
 “I wanted to be part of their transformation; they were so innovative and that suited me,” he says.

 From school boy to chemical lab assistant